 We charge the cost of management and administration to Corporate and Democratic Core and front-line services in line with the SeRCOP.
-The costs are charged directly where appropriate, with the rest of the costs being shared in various suitable ways, as set out in the following table:
+The costs are charged directly where appropriate, with the rest of the costs being shared in various suitable ways.
+The method for a few of our more significant apportionments is set out in the following table:

-Support service Method of charging Facilities management - All based on floor area Central despatch - All based on floor area Design and print - All based on floor area Repairs and maintenance - Charged in line with actual spending Property services - Land management & Wyvern costs all to non-distributed costs (NDC) - Specific academy charges direct to relevant school area - County Farms based on unitary charge - R&M fees payable to SWOne on unitary charge - Remaining costs charged based on number of properties Information and communication technology and central phones - Based on actual software and head count Financial services - Based on directorate gross expenditure budget Debt collection - Based on actual usage Fleet management - All based on the amount used by services HR Services - All based on staff numbers Committee services - Based on directorate gross expenditure budget Somerset Direct - All based on calls made to Somerset Direct Central lease charges - Charged in line with actual spending on behalf of the service
+Support service Method of charging Facilities management - All based on floor area Repairs and maintenance - Charged in line with actual spending Property services - Land management & Wyvern costs all to non-distributed costs (NDC) - Specific academy charges direct to relevant school area - County Farms based on unitary charge - R&M fees payable to SWOne on unitary charge - Remaining costs charged based on number of properties Information and communication technology and central phones - Based on actual software and head count Financial services - Based on % of time spent on direct services Debt collection - Based on actual usage Fleet management - All based on the amount used by services HR Services - All based on head count Committee services - Charged to Corporate & Democratic Core Somerset Direct - All based on calls made to Somerset Direct analysed by service Central lease charges - Charged in line with actual spending on behalf of the service

-26 Inventories
+25 Inventories